nikitaaa23/Pizzitalia-landing-page/README.md

- #  Responsive Restaurant Website (Pizzitalia)
-  Responsive website of a restaurant using HTML, CSS and JavaScript.
+ #  Pizzitalia

+ # Description
+ It is a responsive landing page of a restaurant, Pizzitalia.

+# Technologies Used
+- HTML
+- CSS
+- JavaScript